Leonets/PocKafkaMulesoft/README.md

 - listens on a specific topic (Marketing) and then decides if the item price need to be changed and if then sends a message to a specific topic (Pricing_Policy)

-- listens over the three topic (Accounting, Shipping, Orders) for then forwarding the request to an external system (HTTP)
+- listens over the three topic (Accounting, Shipping, Orders) for then forwarding the request to an external system (HTTP) (Message need manual ack to advance partition offset)

-## Libraries used and functions used

-- publish/consume over topic (with kafka standard lib)
-- create bucket/insert key/read key and its content
-- routes get and post
-- http client over get/post api
-- data type conversion to/from json/httpmessage/custom

 ## Diagrams